Solar Pool Heaters

 Evacuated Solar Pool Heater Tube Collector

-No matter which type of solar collector you choose for your pool heater, it’s important that the array is sized appropriately to offer enough heat to make a difference.
-That’s why everyone should work with a heating specialist to help them determine what size system to use.
-It’s advisable to have a professional install the system as well, but choosing the system is the most important job and should always be completed by an expert, even if you’re dead-set on doing the installation yourself.
+No matter which type of solar collector you choose for your pool heater, it’s important that the array is sized appropriately to offer enough heat to make a difference for your particular swimming pool.
+Homeowners should work with a solar heating professional to help them determine what size system to use, as well as install the system.

 Installing a Solar Water Heater for Your Pool

 When it comes time to install the pool solar heater, it’s helpful to know what to expect.
 Typically, a solar professional will mount solar collectors to a nearby rooftop.
 If there is not a rooftop close enough by, one must be built to hold the collectors.
 Alternatively, the solar collectors can be ground mounted in a location free from many obstacles.